 Employer Deductions for Compensation

 Compensation is the value given to a worker in exchange for services rendered.
 Most compensation consists of the payment of money, but may also include fringe benefits or even property.
-Taxes must be withheld on payments to employees, including federal, state, local, and Social Security and Medicare taxes — otherwise known as FICA (Federal Insurance Contributions Act) or payroll taxes.
-The employer must also pay ½ of each employee's FICA taxes, equal to 7.65% of the employee's pay and federal and state unemployment taxes.
+Taxes must be withheld on payments to employees, including federal, state, local, and Social Security and Medicare taxes — also called FICA (Federal Insurance Contributions Act) or payroll taxes.
+The employer must also pay 1/2 of each employee's FICA taxes, equal to 7.65% of the employee's pay and federal and state unemployment taxes.
 Both compensation and taxes assessed on compensation are deductible by the employer.
 Fringe benefits can be deducted by the employer even if they are tax-free to the employee.
 Special rules apply to the deductibility of employee stock options.
 The taxation of fringe benefits and cafeteria plans are discussed elsewhere.

 Business Profits and Compensation

 Business owners of sole proprietorships and pass-through entities — partnerships, limited liability companies (LLCs), and S corporations — receive business profits for their efforts.
-Profit is not considered compensation in regards to tax law and is not deductible by the business.
+Profit is not considered compensation regarding tax law and is not deductible by the business.
 However, for the self-employed, profits are subject to self-employment tax, but the self-employed must pay both the employer portion and the employee portion.
-Because they can deduct the employer percentage from the amount of taxable income, they only have to pay about 14.13% in self-employment tax instead of the 15.3% that equals the percentage of income that must be paid by both the employer and the employee.
+Because they can deduct the employer percentage from taxable income, they only have to pay about 14.13% in self-employment tax instead of the 15.3% that equals the percentage of income that must be paid by both the employer and the employee.
 The percentage of profits received by partners, LLC members, or S corporation shareholders are also considered self-employment income.
 However, guaranteed payments, which are payments to partners or LLC members for providing specific services that is not related to the profitability of the business entity is treated as compensation and can be deducted by the entity.
 S corporation shareholders also receive a distribution of profits, but they can also receive dividends, which are not subject to payroll taxes.

 A C corporation is a separate taxable entity, so it must pay taxes on all its income earned during the tax year, whether or not some or all the profits are distributed to shareholders.
-Distributions to shareholders are always in the form of dividends, which are also not subject to payroll tax, but both the corporation and the shareholders each pay tax on the dividend, thus subjecting it to double taxation.
+Distributions to shareholders are always as dividends, which are also not subject to payroll tax, but both the corporation and the shareholders each pay tax on the dividend, thus subjecting it to double taxation.
 To minimize taxes, owner-employees of closely held C corporations take most of their income in the form salary rather than dividends, so that the C corporation can deduct the full amount as compensation.
 However, tax law limits the deductibility of compensation paid to top executives of public corporations to $1 million, or $500,000 in the case of medical insurance companies and companies directly benefiting from the Emergency Economic Stabilization Act.
-Furthermore, if the IRS deems that the amount of compensation is not reasonable, then it may recharacterize the compensation as a constructive dividend, thus forcing the corporation to recognize the dividend amount as additional income, even though the shareholder must still pay taxes on the amount.
+Furthermore, if the IRS deems that the compensation is not reasonable, then it may recharacterize the compensation as a constructive dividend, thus forcing the corporation to recognize the dividend amount as additional income, even though the shareholder must still pay taxes on the amount.
 To minimize this double taxation, some corporations provide disallowance repayment agreements, written agreements requiring the shareholder to repay amounts deemed a constructive dividend, which allows the shareholder to deduct the repayment.
 However, a disadvantage of disallowance repayment agreements is that the amount must be deducted as a miscellaneous itemized deduction by the owner-employee and even having such agreements alerts the IRS that the compensation paid may be unreasonable.

 Because taxes on dividends are only paid by the shareholders of an S corporation, there is no double taxation of the dividends and it is not subject to payroll tax, so owner-employees of S corporations generally try to minimize compensation and maximize dividends.
 However, the IRS requires that compensation paid to S corporation shareholders must be reasonable and comparable to what employees are getting paid in other companies doing the same type of work; otherwise, the income will be recharacterized as compensation for which the owner-employees will be personally liable.